Average Joe’s Bio

 I hope you’ll stop by regularly and will start a journey together with this Average Joe to find a balance that brings internal peace.
 Let us fight off the thoughts that lead to bitterness.
 Let’s do what we can to make our world a little better each day.
 I know I will not always wright without mistakes or even be totally correct.
 But I know if you are here, it is for a reason, just as I know this call to share my heart is far beyond anything of my own doing.

 To God be the Glory in all that flows, and may it bring healing and help to all who pass through these pages.

 ABOUT – “PORTICO”

 The voice of the average Joe is seldom heard these days, let alone daringly as it was portrayed in a place called Solomon’s Portico.
-For a long time this average Joe has stood on the sidelines allowing fear to reign.
+For a long time, this average Joe has stood on the sidelines allowing fear to reign.
 Often life routinely bites people in the back, especially it seems to happen to those like myself that try to live peacefully and carry a burden to help people.
 However, self-doubt from our humble beginnings and world beat downs regularly duels with our confidence, doesn’t it?
-Welcome to my blog, where I will share my victories and failures in the pursuit of peace as we dare to challenge the status quo and the proverbial codes of silence.

-The second mention of Solomon’s portico is in Acts 3 where Peter healed a lame beggar to the astonishment of everyone and then he told the crowd how they are the guilty parties who killed Jesus.
-Now his power was in all believers and on display.
+The second mention of Solomon’s portico is in Acts 3 where Peter healed a lame beggar to the astonishment of everyone, and then he told the crowd how they are the guilty parties who killed Jesus.
+Now Jesus spirit was inside all believers and on display.

 Perhaps the world will not change via Average Joe’s Portico.
 But come back, if you dare, and just maybe via a little contesting of your thoughts may alter your world.
 I hope the result will help you become a little better each day.